Msudais78/sudaislofar-chatbot/replit.md

 ## Overview

-This is a modern web-based chatbot application featuring "Sudaislofar," a friendly AI companion that communicates in Hinglish (Hindi-English mix).
-The application is built as a full-stack TypeScript project with a React frontend and Express backend, featuring a sophisticated UI component system and database integration capabilities.
+This is a modern web-based chatbot application featuring "Sudaislofar," a friendly AI companion powered by Google's Gemini AI that communicates in Hinglish (Hindi-English mix).
+The application is built as a full-stack TypeScript project with a React frontend and Express backend, featuring real AI intelligence, HTML-formatted responses, and a responsive two-column layout with sidebar navigation.

 ## System Architecture